 - ACTIVATE THE THROTTLE CONTROL LEVER SEVERAL TIMES to check that it operates easily and smoothly.
-The throttle control lever must return to idle position when released. - · Check fuel level. - Check injection oil level. - Check that the skis and the track are not frozen to the ground or snow surface and that steering operates freely. - Activate the brake control lever and make sure the brake fully applies before the brake control lever touches the handlebar grip. - Verify that the path ahead of the vehicle is clear of bystanders and obstacles.
+The throttle control lever must return to idle position when released. - · Check fuel level. - · Check injection oil level. - Check that the skis and the track are not frozen to the ground or snow surface and that steering operates freely. - Activate the brake control lever and make sure the brake fully applies before the brake control lever touches the handlebar grip. - Verify that the path ahead of the vehicle is clear of bystanders and obstacles. - Clean and check operation of the headlight, taillight and brake light.

-WARNING: Only start your snow-mobile once all components are checked and functioning properly.
+WARNING: Only start your snowmobile once all components are checked and functioning properly.